 What’s more, concerts along with special deals in stores and restaurants.
 On the day itself, Peruvians celebrate it with cards, flowers and other gifts for their mothers.

 However, for families whose mothers have departed, they make it a point to visit their mums in the cemetery.
 Here, they lay fresh flowers and bring out prepared meals for the whole family to enjoy.
 This goes to show that not even death can separate a mother from her family on this special day.

 A Ceremony [Thailand]

-The day itself is celebrated on Queen Sirikit’s birthday on August 12, and it is regarded as a national holiday with schools, government offices, and most private institutions shutting off for the day.
+Mother’s Day is on Queen Sirikit’s birthday on August 12.
+It is a national holiday, with schools and offices shutting off for the day.